MEET THE TEAM

 Parent Representative: Denise Robinson

 Denise is another recruit from amongst the parents of our longstanding members and her son is a regular attendee at Sunday sessions.
-She organises the committee meetings and takes the minutes to make sure the committee follow up on actions promised.
+Her background in education support is an asset to the club.

-My son and nephew both joined TIggers in 2006 and I helped with "spotting" when there weren't enough helpers.
-As a qualified horse riding instructor working with able bodied and with Riding for the Disabled groups I learned to do some trampoline coaching too.
-Soon I joined the committee and have helped in various roles over the years.
-I have taken courses in first aid, safeguarding, coaching disability, equity and communication, and more.
-However, most of my experience comes from bringing up a child with autism to adulthood.
-We have been through diagnosis, speech therapy, occupational therapy, statementing, mainstream school integration, DLA forms, the fight for support services, the fight with social services, and many more things far too grim to want to remember, including 12 years with almost no sleep.....
+My son and nephew both joined TIggers in 2006 and I helped with spotting.
+I had previously worked as a disability riding instructor so I was persuaded to do some trampoline coaching.
+I joined the committee and have helped in various roles over the years.
+I have taken courses in trampoline coaching, first aid, safeguarding, coaching disability, equity and more.
+Most of my experience comes from bringing up a child with autism to adulthood.
+We have been through diagnosis, speech and occupational therapy, statementing, mainstream school integration, DLA forms, the fight for support services, and many more things far too grim to want to remember, including 12 years with almost no sleep.....

 Parent Representative: John Cawood